-29) What is the income tax liability of a member of the U.S. Armed Forces who was wounded and died on January 18, 1994, while in active service in the combat zone?
+29) What is the income tax liability of a member of the U.S. Armed Forces who was wounded and died on January 18, 1995, while in active service in the combat zone?

-In general, when the member dies in a combat zone or as a result of injuries incurred in a combat zone, the member's income tax liability is forgiven for the year of death, for any earlier tax year beginning with the year prior to the year of injury, and for any other prior years beginning with the year in which the individual first served in the combat zone.
-In addition, any unpaid income tax at the date of death is forgiven.
-Thus, the member's income tax liability for 1993 and 1994, and any unpaid tax owed for years before 1993 are forgiven.
+In general, when a member of the U.S. Armed Services dies in a combat zone or as a result of injuries incurred in a combat zone, the member's income tax liability is forgiven for the year of death, for any earlier tax year beginning with the year prior to the year of injury, and for any other prior years beginning with the year in which the individual first served in the combat zone.
+In addition, any income tax that is unpaid at the date of death is forgiven.
+The member's income tax liability for 1994 and 1995 and any unpaid tax owed for years before 1994 are forgiven.

-30) What is the income tax liability of a member of the U.S. Armed Forces whom the Department of Defense certifies as having been injured on January 7, 1991, and having died on January 10, 1992, as a result of serving in the Persian Gulf Desert Shield area military action?
+30) What is the income tax liability of a member of the U.S. Armed Forces whom the Department of Defense certified was injured on January 7, 1992, and died on January 10, 1993, as a result of serving in the Persian Gulf Desert Shield area military action?

-In general, when a member dies as a result of wounds or injury incurred in a military action, the member's tax liability is forgiven for the year of death, and for any earlier tax year beginning with the year prior to the year of injury.
-Thus, the member's income tax liability is forgiven for 1990, 1991, and 1992.
+In general, when a member of the U.S. Armed Services dies as a result of wounds or injury incurred in a military action, the member's tax liability is forgiven for the year of death and for any earlier tax year beginning with the year prior to the year of injury.
+The member's income tax liability is forgiven for 1991, 1992, and 1993.

-31) What is the income tax liability of a civilian employee of the Department of Defense whom the Department certifies as having died February 25, 1994, as a result of injury received on December 15, 1993, during the Persian Gulf military action?
+31) What is the income tax liability of a civilian employee of the Department of Defense whom the Department certified died February 25, 1995, as a result of injury received on December 15, 1994, during the Persian Gulf military action?

-The member's income tax liability is forgiven for 1992 through 1994.
+The employee's income tax liability is forgiven for 1993 through 1995.
 See Q & A 30 for the tax forgiveness rules when death results from a military action.